February 28, 2013

 Grand Central Terminal: 100 Years of a New York Landmark

-The story of how our most famous railway station managed to become a centenarian is now chronicled in a new book.
+How our most famous railway station managed to become a centenarian, now chronicled in a new book

 The view looking up nearly any avenue in Manhattan is more or less the same: buildings line a ruler-straight street all the way to the horizon.
 But the view up Park Avenue, south of 42nd Street is cut short.
 Grand Central Terminal, the city’s iconic train station sits over the avenue, which leads up to it like a grand boulevard.
 Its preeminence in the physical landscape accurately reflects the terminal’s preeminent place in New York’s cultural landscape as well.
 Grand Central has remained in this spot for one hundred years; it almost seems as though this is the only way it could have been.

 But the longevity of Grand Central Station did not always appear so inevitable.
 When it was completed in 1913, Grand Central Terminal replaced the earlier Grand Central Station, itself built to expand the original Grand Central Depot.
 Three rail stations in under half a century?
 This made the new terminal seem likely to be as ephemeral as its predecessors had been.
 Yet, Grand Central has stood for one hundred years, and in New York City that is no small feat.

 More from Metropolis